Kristina01111000/Drws_site/README.md

 - check that the new peepso update thing works, also look into the other plugins being updated
 - talk about the change with dr w

+11/21
+Work up the spices post, with a link to gh for the rest of it Double check that the stuff at the bottom of https://growingholistically.com/drmlisteners/ has to be there, try to see if marketing can be changed
+Get book file for the page https://growingholistically.com/here-is-your-copy-of-the-book/ Get reworked body awareness text from him
+Work on meet dr w link on the syracusenaturalhealing.com  site For that site, a year ago you talked about putting a “meet dr w” link on the sidebar above “make an appointment”, and it would link to an about dr w page.
+You were thinking about it and wanted me to bring it up again.
+Is that something you want done?
+He is going to send me something, or ask about it next week